Evening language courses

-The next set of evening language courses will begin in semester 1 of 2017–2018, on Monday 25th September 2017.
-The enrolment form and details are under ‘Timetable and Booking Form’ on our main page.
+The next set of evening language courses will begin in Semester 1 of 2017–2018, on Monday 25 September 2017.
+The enrolment form and details can be found in the evening language courses booking form (PDF) .
 During this semester we will be offering courses in:

 - Gaelic (Scottish)

 - Italian (PDF)

 - Japanese (PDF)